It’s All Cobblers To Me is the podcast for fans of Northampton Town, by Cobblers fans.

 When the football season restarted, The Cobblers found themselves in the League Two Play-Offs and with fans not allowed to attend matches, the podcast produced live shows on Zoom and Facebook for fans to watch in the build up to kick off.

 When the Cobblers won the semi-final against Cheltenham Town, an impromptu, Facebook live took place, with all four podcast team members slightly worse for wear.
 More was to come after the 4-0 win over Exeter City in the final.
-Cobblers Chairman even joined the after-party live show from his home in Florida.
+Cobblers Chairman, Kelvin Thomas even joined the after-party live show from his home in Florida.

-In November 2021, It’s All Cobblers To Me was nominated Club Podcast of the Year at the FSA Awards.
+In November 2021, It’s All Cobblers To Me was named Club Podcast of the Year at the FSA Awards.

 With Charles at home isolating, Danny attended a star-studded ceremony and collected the award from commentary legend, John Murray and got to perform a chant of “Easy, Easy, Easy!” with Football Ramble presenter, Marcus Spellman.